 In her condo/HOA practice, Yaida has served as an advocate for both associations and unit owners in complex litigation.
 Yaida is undefeated in commercial litigation involving condominium associations.
-She has also resolved years-long disputes between unit owners and associations without the need for a trial.
+She currently assists investors and innovators who want to pursue condominium conversions within the District of Columbia navigate their way through the conversion process and, where necessary, historic preservation review.

-Yaida represents clients who’ve had their constitutional rights violated by the police.
-To date, she has won jury verdicts and large settlements for her clients in each police misconduct case that she has taken on.
-She is currently working on legislation to create a private cause of action for citizen who wish to sue DC’s transit authority WMATA when one of its police officers violates their civil rights.
+Yaida is most known for her work as a civil rights lawyer.
+She has won jury verdicts or large settlements for her clients in each police misconduct case that she has taken on.
+She is currently working on legislation to create a private cause of action for citizens who wish to sue DC’s local transit authority (WMATA) when one of its police officers violates their civil rights.
 Currently, WMATA has sovereign immunity against all suits involving their police officers and, therefore, cannot be sued.
-In 2019, Yaida started petition to lawmakers to change this law and continues to seek support for its passage: http://chng.it/8QK2mRbT
+In 2019, Yaida started petitioning lawmakers to change this law and continues to seek support for its passage: http://chng.it/8QK2mRbT.
+She also created a music video #BOSSKING, which led to a $250,000.00 pre-suit settlement against a WMATA transit police officer who beat and arrested her client, Diamond Rust.
+The video can be seen here: https://youtu.be/Ie8vxuhUCQI.

 Prior to beginning her career in private practice, Yaida was a law clerk for the Honorable Harold L. Cushenberry, Jr., Associate Judge of the Superior Court of the District of Columbia (retired).
 After concluding her clerkship, Yaida became a Staff Attorney at the Legal Aid Society of the District of Columbia.
 She then worked as Legislative Counsel to Jim Graham (D), who served as the Councilmember for D.C.’s Ward 1 for several years.